2016 Update for the Crab Orchard Mountain Segment

 Crab Orchard Mountain SEGMENT is divided onto two SECTIONS south to north:

-From the southern terminus of the Daddys Creek Section to Ozone Falls Section of Grassy Cove Segment requires a road walk south on Hebbertsburg Road and State Route 70.
+From the southern terminus of the Daddys Creek Section going south to Ozone Falls Section of Grassy Cove Segment requires a road walk on Hebbertsburg Road and State Route 70.

 Devil’s Breakfast Table Section – under construction section from Peavine Road north to Devil’s Breakfast Table.

 Please click the Daddys Creek Section link above for point by point description.

 NOTE: The full section was open and marked as of 1 November 2016.
 An easy 2.3 mile (one way) out and back hike to the primitive campsite is available in all seasons.
 Beyond the campsite caution is required where the trail enters Keyes-Harrison WMA.
 Fluorescent orange clothing must be worn by hikers during hunting season and it is recommended that fluorescent clothing be worn at all times in the WMA.

 From the I-40 Exit 329 interchange at Crab Orchard, head north, cross US Rt.
 70 and the railroad track and turn left on Main Street for a short distance.
 Turn right on Hebbertsburg Road.
 Drive 5.6 miles north on Hebbertsburg Road.
 After passing the Eden Ridge entrance on the right side of Hebbertsburg Road the next gravel road on the left is the trailhead where you will see a Yellow Gate.

 Note The Blue Gate: On the north side of Long Rockhouse Branch where the CT crosses Hebbertsburg Road is a gravel road with a blue single bar gate.